 One final word of warning before we wrap up this week: faking your positive reviews is just as harmful as censoring your negative reviews, a topic that our response scribes explored in depth here.
 If you want to avoid penalties and maintain credibility with consumers, review authenticity is key — whether the comments are positive or negative.

-Schedule a Demo of Our Review Reply Service for Digital Agencies
+Schedule a Demo of Our Review Reply Service for Digital Agencies and Brands

 Get authentic reviews — and curate your responses — with ease and flexibility.
-Shout About Us provides the full suite of review management solutions for digital agencies, including automated review generation, custom review response, and online review management through our integrated custom dashboard.
+Shout About Us provides the full suite of review management solutions for digital agencies and brands, including automated review generation, custom review response, and online review management through our integrated custom dashboard.
 Our review response service ensures that all reviews receive personalized replies within 24 hours, while our secure dashboard empowers you to monitor your reputation.

 Emily Homrok is a freelance copywriter with more than seven years of writing experience.
 She joined the Shout About Us team as a content strategist in 2020.